powerboat9/bombadillo/DEVELOPING.md

 # get the current version number (the highest number)
 git tag

-# add the incremented version number to the commit-id, for example:
+# for a development release, add the incremented version number to the commit-id, for example:
 git tag 2.0.2 abcdef

+# for releases to the default branch, this tag can also be added with annotations
+git tag 2.1.0 abdef -a "This version adds several new features..."
 ```

-#### Release process

-As part of the software release process, any part of the version number may change:

-- Urgent changes increment the **patch** number
-- A set of small changes increments the **minor** version number
-- A significant change to large parts of the application increments the **major** version number
+Releases to the default branch also include the following tasks:

-1. The version number in the VERSION file is incremented.
-This change is committed to the default branch.
+1. The version number in the VERSION file is incremented and committed.
-1. The **develop** branch is merged to the default branch.
-1. The commands from the New Changes section are followed, but the final command includes an annotation: `git tag 2.1.0 abdef -a "This version adds several new features..."`
-1. Release information should also be added to the [tildegit releases page](https://tildegit.org/sloum/bombadillo/releases).
+1. Release information should also be verified on the [tildegit releases page](https://tildegit.org/sloum/bombadillo/releases).